drinkthestars/shady/README.md

 }
 ```

 In the AGSL shader, you'd then declare a `uniform shader image`, where "image" maps the input you have to `RenderEffect.createRuntimeShaderEffect()`.
 This declaration treats the contents of your Composable as another incoming shader.
-Both AGSL and Skia, use the [`.eval()` method](https://skia.org/docs/user/sksl/#evaluating-sampling-other-skshaders) to evaluate other shaders.
+Both AGSL and Skia use the [`.eval()` method](https://skia.org/docs/user/sksl/#evaluating-sampling-other-skshaders) to evaluate other shaders.

 In the example below, the "image" uniform is used to sample the incoming image and swap the red and blue channels: